 I have never really been a fan of peaches.
 That might sound odd since I chose to make grilled peach crumble for you today.
 My grandmother (Tutu) would make peach pies and I never used to look forward to dessert when that was on the menu.
 As I grew older, I began to love those peach pies because she made them and I loved spending time with her.
 Have you ever changed your mind about something you didn’t like because of the person that was making it?

-My other half and the kiddos love peaches and they’ll even eat them with the skin on, which I find quite unpleasant.
+My daughter will eat them with the skin on, which I find quite unpleasant.
 Given a choice I will always choose nectarines before peaches.
 I’ve neglected peaches, even though they love them, because I do believe that kittens should be furry and food should not.
-Grilled peach crumble is on the dessert menu as an ode to Tutu and an act of love for my family.
-And yes, I had some too.
+Grilled peach crumble is on the dessert menu as an ode to Tutu and an act of love for my family. 🙂 And yes, I had some too.